Tennessee convicted child killer Billy Ray Irick picks deluxe burger combo as last meal before execution

 Irick was convicted in the 1985 rape and murder of 7-year-old Paula Dyer, who he was babysitting.

 The convicted killer is expected to receive a three-drug injection on Thursday.
-If Irick is executed, it will be the first Tennessee has applied the death penalty since 2009.
+If Irick is executed, it will be the first time Tennessee has applied the death penalty since 2009.

 Irick exhausted all his appeals since being convicted and continued over the years to challenge the drugs Tennessee officials used in lethal injections for death row inmates.